-- •• Any arrearages, including forborne principal balances from a previous modification, are capitalized; - •• The modified interest rate is adjusted to the standard modification interest rate then in effect; - •• The term of the Mortgage is extended to 40 years; - •• Principal is forborne in an amount that is the lesser of an amount that would create a post-modification LTV ratio of 115% (using the interest bearing principal balance) or 30% of the post-modified unpaid principal balance of the loan; and - •• The forborne amount is converted to a reduction in the principal balance no later than 90 days following finalization of the modification.
+- Any arrearages, including forborne principal balances from a previous modification, are capitalized; - The modified interest rate is adjusted to the standard modification interest rate then in effect;

+- •• The term of the Mortgage is extended to 40 years; - •• Principal is forborne in an amount that is the lesser of an amount that would create a post-modification LTV ratio of 115% (using the interest bearing principal balance) or 30% of the post-modified unpaid principal balance of the loan; and - •• The forborne amount is converted to a reduction in the principal balance no later than 90 days following finalization of the modification.

-See the Incorporated Documents for additional information concerning our Relief Refinance Program and other refinance and mortgage modification programs.
+See the Incorporated Documents for additional information concerning our Relief Refinance and Enhanced Relief Refinance Programs and our mortgage modification programs.